-ESC responds to EU Clinical trials directive revisionsFebruary 13th, 2013 in Cardiology /
+ESC responds to EU Clinical trials directive revisionsFebruary 13, 2013 in Medicine & Health / Cardiology

 In anticipation of the consideration of the draft report by the European Parliament Environment, Public Health and Food Safety (ENVI) Committee expected early next week, a position paper by the European Society of Cardiology (ESC) welcomes the "spirit" of the European Commission's proposed revision of the text of the European Clinical Trials Directive (EUCTD), as an important contribution to "simplifying, clarifying and streamlining" rules for conducting clinical trials across Europe.